 MDHHS/PIHP Master Contract

 In addition to general compliance requirements set forth in this contract, it is expressly understood and agreed by the parties that this Agreement is subject to the applicable terms and conditions of the MDHHS/PIHP Master Contract together with attachments all of which are incorporated herein by reference.
 The Provider shall comply with all such applicable provisions and requirements of the MDHHS/PIHP Master Contract, including attachments thereto.
-Copies of the current MDHHS/PIHP Master Contract together with all attachments have been provided to the Provider.
-Cross reference is made throughout this Agreement to numbered Sections of the MDHHS/PIHP Master Contract upon which provisions herein are based.
+Copies of the current MDHHS/PIHP Master Contract together with all attachments have been provided to the Provider in the URL in section IV.
+B of this agreement.

 The provisions of this Agreement shall take precedence over said MDHHS/PIHP Master Contract unless a conflict exists.
 In the event that any provision of this Agreement is in conflict with the terms and conditions of the MDHHS/PIHP Master Contract, the provisions of MDHHS/PIHP Master Contract shall control.
 However, a conflict shall not be deemed to exist where this Agreement: